jupyter/jupyter_client/docs/messaging.rst

 List subshell
 ~~~~~~~~~~~~~

-In a kernel that supports subshells, this returns a list of the ids of all subshells that exist
+In a kernel that supports subshells, this returns a list of the IDs of all subshells that exist
 in that kernel.
 In a kernel that does not support subshells an error is logged and no reply is sent.

 Message type: ``list_subshell_request``::